Edward Thorndike: Thorndike's influence

 Thorndike contributed a great deal to psychology.
 His influence on animal psychologists, especially those who focused on behavior plasticity, greatly contributed to the future of that field.
 In addition to helping pave the way towards behaviorism, his contribution to measurement influenced philosophy, the administration and practice of education, military administration, industrial personnel administration, civil service and many public and private social services.
 Thorndike influenced many schools of psychology as Gestalt psychologists, psychologists studying the conditioned reflex, and behavioral psychologists all studied Thorndike's research as a starting point.
 Thorndike was a contemporary of John B. Watson and Ivan Pavlov.
 However, unlike Watson, Thorndike introduced the concept of reinforcement.
 Thorndike was the first to apply psychological principles to the area of learning.
 His research led to many theories and laws of learning.
 His theory of learning, especially the law of effect, is most often considered to be his greatest achievement.
 In 1929, Thorndike addressed his early theory of learning, and claimed that he had been wrong.
 After further research, he was forced to denounce his law of exercise completely, because he found that practice alone did not strengthen an association, and that time alone did not weaken an association.
 He also got rid of half of the law of effect, after finding that a satisfying state of affairs strengthens an association, but punishment is not effective in modifying behavior.
 He placed a great emphasis on consequences of behavior as setting the foundation for what is and is not learned.
 His work represents the transition from the school of functionalism to behaviorism, and enabled psychology to focus on learning theory.
 Thorndike's work would eventually be a major influence to B.F.
 Skinner and Clark Hull.
 Skinner, like Thorndike, put animals in boxes and observed them to see what they were able to learn.

 The learning theories of Thorndike and Pavlov were later synthesized by Clark Hull.
 His work on motivation and attitude formation directly affected studies on human nature as well as social order.
 Thorndike's research drove comparative psychology for fifty years, and influenced countless psychologists over that period of time, and even still today.

 Accomplishments

 In 1912, Thorndike was elected president for the American Psychological Association.
 In 1917 he was elected as a Fellow of the American Statistical Association.
 He was admitted to the National Academy of Sciences in 1917.
 He was one of the first psychologists to be admitted to the association.
 Thorndike is well known for his experiments on animals supporting the law of effect.
-In 1934, Thorndike was elected president of the American Association for the Advancement of Science.
+He was elected to the American Philosophical Society in 1932 and the American Academy of Arts and Sciences in 1934.
+That same year, Thorndike was elected president of the American Association for the Advancement of Science.